Support Empowerment Artists and Creatives

 Writing for Liberation

 Empowerment Avenue’s Writing for Liberation program is a community of skilled and insightful writers and journalists, who also happen to be incarcerated.
-At any given time, Empowerment Avenue supports over 40 writers in state prisons around the country.
+At any given time, EA supports over 40 writers in state prisons around the country.

 In 2024 alone, Empowerment Avenue writers earned over $473,000 from writing.
 Writers have published hundreds of articles, essays, op-eds and investigative reporting in dozens of publications, including the New York Times, Boston Globe, Los Angeles Times, Washington Post, Miami Herald, The Appeal, and The Marshall Project.
 They have also won numerous awards and prestigious fellowships.